syahruromadona/Bed-to-Staff-Ratio-Malaysia/README.md

 ## Result and Business Recommendation

 At the national level, the bed-to-staff ratio has declined consistently over time, indicating that growth in healthcare staffing has lagged behind increases in hospital bed capacity.
 This national trend suggests a structural imbalance where headline capacity expansion does not translate into proportional gains in effective service delivery due to workforce constraints.
+The analysis also reveals clear maldistribution of staff across states, with some regions consistently under-resourced relative to their hospital bed capacity.

 <p float="left">
 <img width="500" height="1255" alt="National Trend 8 years" src="https://github.com/user-attachments/assets/c0c50bae-044d-434f-a5fa-265b76a865d0" />